snsdomains/objects.json/README.md

 # objects.json
-This repository contains our domain's program object & program IDs for the Sui Network.<br/>
+This repository contains the Sui Name Service <a href="">domain</a> program's object & program IDs for the Sui Network.<br/>
+These files are automatically generated on release of our program.<br/>

-It is maintained here to allow our client applications to utilize our latest DEVNET programId & objectIds without having to re-update our <a href="https://github.com/snsdomains/js">API package every time during devnet.
+It is maintained here to allow our partner applications to utilize our latest DEVNET programId & objectIds without having to re-update our <a href="https://github.com/snsdomains/js">API package every time during devnet.